 Any questions about Looming in the Shadows?

-Do you have any questions about the Looming in the Shadows Special Research or taking on the Leaders of Team Go Rocket?
+Do you have any questions about the Looming in the Shadows Special Research line or taking on the Leaders of Team Go Rocket?
 Drop us a comment below, and be sure to check out our Complete Pokédex, as well as our other Pokémon Guides so you can be the very best like no one ever was!